 Administrative Manager shall monitor the receipts and deliveries of gas into and out of the Facilities in order that such receipts and deliveries shall be made at the pressures existing at the points of receipts and deliveries on the Facilities.
 Deliveries of gas into the Facilities shall not exceed the maximum allowable operating pressure (“MAOP”) at all points on the Facilities.
 Deliveries of gas from the Facilities shall be made at the operating line pressure existing at such point of delivery;

 Each Member or Shipper shall provide the Administrative Manager a daily volume for every meter that is under such Member’s or Shipper’s operation or control.
 Such daily volume shall be determined as electronic flow volumes, chart volumes, called-in estimates, or best available nominations.
 The Administrative Manager shall aggregate all daily volumes for the entire Facilities and shall generate a consolidated report based on these volumes (the “Facilities Report”).
-The Facilities Report shall reflect throughput,fuel use, unaccounted for gas (“LUAF”), and each Member's or Shipper’s imbalances based upon the best available information as provided by the Members or Shipper’s for the previous Day’s flow.
+The Facilities Report shall reflect throughput, unaccounted for gas (“LUAF”), and each Member's or Shipper’s imbalances based upon the best available information as provided by the Members or Shipper’s for the previous Day’s flow.
 The Facilities Report shall be provided to each Member by the Administrative Manager each Business Day in accordance with Section 2.1(c) of the Agreement, reflecting the above referenced information for the previous Day.
 The Members shall have the joint responsibility to work with the Administrative Manager to continually review and improve the quality of the data provided for the Facilities Report;

 In addition to the Facilities Report, Administrative Manager shall provide to each Member a monthly report (the “Monthly Variance Report”) once all actual measurement volumes have been received, that consolidates all daily Facilities data and compares actual metered volumes to the volumes used by Administrative Manager’s gas control personnel.
 The Monthly Variance Report shall be prepared and distributed to the Owners on the later to occur of (i) the eighth Business Day of the first Month following the close of the Month for which the report is being prepared or (ii) the date when all actuals have been provided by the Member's respective measurement departments to Administrative Manager.
 The Members shall review each Monthly Variance Report and shall take reasonable steps to ensure that those meters that it owns or over which it has operational control which are out of reasonable tolerance are corrected for the following Month.
 The Monthly Variance Report shall be used for the purposes of calculating items listed in the following two subsections;